Savings .com.au

 What is a refinancing home loan?

-When refinancing, you don’t have to take on any extra debt – you can simply refinance the amount left to repay (the ‘principal’).
-For example, let’s say you’re five years into a $500,000 home loan, with $100,000 repaid so far.
-If you wanted to refinance to a more suitable loan that had, say, a 15-year loan term, an offset account and a lower mortgage rate, then you would only have to refinance the remaining $400,000.
+To bust another common myth: You don’t have to take on any extra debt in order to refinance, you can simply remortgage the amount left to repay (the ‘principal balance’).
+For example, let’s say you’re five years into a $500,000 home loan, and have repaid $100,000 so far.
+If you wanted to refinance to a more suitable loan that had, say, a 15-year loan term, an offset account and a lower mortgage rate, then you could simply shift your $400,000 of outstanding debt.

-• Have a loan with high refinancing costs
+• Have a loan that comes with high refinancing costs, or your ideal loan comes with high establishment fees

 • Don’t have much time remaining on your loan term